 In the summer, one chairlift continues to run and it services the alpine slide or scenic ride.
 Getting off the lift and hiking from the top or halfway is possible.
 There is a flying eagle zip line, mini golf, a mountain coaster and a trampoline with a harness.
 Mountain bikers also have a haul lift to help get up the mountain.

 16. High West Distillery

 Inspired by a visit to the Maker’s Mark distillery in Loretto, Kentucky, David and Jane Perkins started the High West Distillery with a 250 gallon still and a saloon in downtown Park City.
 Today it is an internationally known brand with four locations.

 High West makes American straight whiskey or bourbon and rye.
 Their whiskey is either corn or rye based and aged for a minimum of two years.
-Their still was made by hand in the Scottish Highlands using Utah copper.
+The still was made by hand in the Scottish Highlands using Utah copper.

-The Utah climate makes for some unique whiskey ageing conditions.
-The dry air means that much more volume is lost through evaporation than in somewhere like Scotland.
+The Utah climate makes for some unique whiskey aging conditions.
+The dry air means much more volume is lost through evaporation than in somewhere like Scotland.
 They also lose more water rather than alcohol relative to Scotland.
 This means that one year in a Utah barrel can be the equivalent of 3 to 4 years in a barrel in Scotland.

 The distillery is in the mountains about a 30 minute drive from Park City.
 It is a stunning location with some amazing views.
 The whiskey tour and tasting are very interesting and I highly recommend grabbing a bite to eat at The Refectory.